zheksoon/snapdrag/README.md

 2. Each droppable specifies what **`kind`** it **`accepts`** through its configuration
 3. They exchange **`data`** during interactions, allowing for rich behaviors and communication

-When a draggable moves over a compatible droppable, they can share information with each other, enabling dynamic behaviors like highlighting, sorting, or transforming based on the current interaction context.
+When a draggable is over a compatible droppable, they can exchange information.
+This unlocks dynamic behaviors such as highlighting, sorting, or visually transforming elements based on the ongoing interaction.

 ## Quick Start Example